KevinDoughty/Seamless/README.md

 Otherwise it would be difficult to reproduce existing animations triggered by user interaction.
 In this case a unique key is needed to recall animations using -animationKeys and -animationForKey:.

-#### `typedef enum SeamlessKeyBehavior`

-##### `seamlessKeyDefault`

-If seamlessNegativeDelta == YES this will use a nil key, otherwise it will respect default Core Animation behavior of using the exact key as passed.

-##### `seamlessKeyExact`

-Use the exact key as passed to addAnimation:forKey:
-(Useful if you have your own scheme for creating unique keys, for recalling them, most likely to copy animations.)

-##### `seamlessKeyNil`

-Use a nil key regardless of what was passed in addAnimation:forKey:

-##### `seamlessKeyIncrement`

-Deprecated.
-Just a string representation of an incremented integer.
-The key passed to addAnimation:forKey: is ignored.

-##### `seamlessKeyIncrementKey`

-The used key becomes the key passed to addAnimation:forKey: plus an appended string representation of an incremented integer.
-If the key passed in addAnimation:forKey: is nil you get just the integer.

-##### `seamlessKeyIncrementKeyPath`

-The used key becomes the animated key path plus an appended string representation of an incremented integer.

-#### `typedef double(^SeamlessTimingBlock)(double);`

-A convenience typedef for difficult block syntax.

 ### `CABasicAnimation`

 #### `-(void)setSeamlessNegativeDelta:(BOOL)theSeamless`